© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Cairn W of Arthur's Stone is a scheduled monument protected by Cadw under reference GM196.
 View the official record →

-Round Cairn W of Arthur's Stone is a prehistoric funerary and ritual monument located in Wales, designated as a Scheduled Ancient Monument under reference GM196.
+Round Cairn W of Arthur's Stone is a prehistoric funerary and ritual monument located in Wales, forming part of the archaeological landscape associated with Arthur's Stone.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM196.

 Round Cairn W of Arthur's Stone dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Cairn W of Arthur's Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM196.